3urobeat/steam-comment-service-bot/docs/wiki/README.md

 You can find setup instructions, documentation for all commands, config files, error messages and much more here!

+Are you rather searching for the developer documentation?
+[Click here to get redirected](../dev#readme)

 &nbsp;

 ## Table of Contents